-Le Phonographique (better known as The Phono) ran from the late 70’s right through to the early noughties and is noted for its new wave/alternative nights and its influence on the Gothic subculture.
+Le Phonographique (better known as The Phono) ran from the 1979 to 2005 and is noted for its new wave/alternative nights and its influence on the Gothic subculture.

 A lot of us would say that Leeds was a bit grim back in the 80’s: the soot blackened buildings, the mining communities decimated by strikes and the fear of the Yorkshire Ripper all contributed to an atmosphere of fear and antagonism.
 If you were the guy with a bit of make up or the girl with coloured, backcombed hair venturing into the centre of an evening you could easily end up assaulted, verbally or even physically.
 But, if you made it past the gauntlet of drunken townies, there was a little safe oasis hidden in the bowels of the brutalist concrete box that was the Merrion centre where you could be yourself regarding your sexual orientation, dress style or hair or piercings.